-Women who are susceptible are advised to:
+People who are susceptible are

-- Avoid douching
+- avoid douching

-- Wear underwear made from cotton or other natural fibers
+- wear underwear made from cotton or other natural fibers

-- Wear loose fitting pants or skirts
+- wear loose fitting pants or skirts

-- Wash underwear at a high temperature
+- wash underwear at a high temperature

-- Avoid tight underwear and pantyhose
+- avoid tight underwear and pantyhose

-- Eat a healthy, varied diet
+- eat a healthy, varied diet

-- Avoid hot tubs and hot baths
+- avoid hot tubs and hot baths